rdlauer/articles/blues/geofencing/geofencing.md

 ## Next Steps

-Did you make it this far with me?
-If so, congrats as there is A LOT to comprehend when building out a full solution containing components from device to cloud to web.
+Congrats on making it this far as there is A LOT to comprehend when building out a full solution containing components from device to cloud to web.

-Even if you just skimmed through, I hope it was evident how easily we can now take on-device sensor data and utilize a modern cellular/GPS device to efficiently move data to our cloud application of choice.
+Even if you just skimmed through, I hope it was evident how easily we can now take on-device data and utilize a modern cellular/GPS device to efficiently move data to our cloud application of choice.

 **Want some next steps?**

-1. Check out the extensive developer documentation at [dev.blues.io](https://dev.blues.io/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project).
+1. Grab your first Notecard or Notecarrier Dev Kit (and [take 10% off with this link](https://shop.blues.io/discount/5JM00D2M3SA2_BLOG?utm_source=hackster&utm_medium=web&utm_campaign=featured-project)).
-2. Grab your first Notecard or Notecarrier Dev Kit (and [take 10% off with this link](https://shop.blues.io/discount/5JM00D2M3SA2_BLOG?utm_source=hackster&utm_medium=web&utm_campaign=featured-project)).
+2. Check out the extensive developer documentation at [dev.blues.io](https://dev.blues.io/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project).
 3. Build your own cellular- and GPS-enabled solution and [tell us about it](https://twitter.com/blueswireless).

 Happy hacking...and mapping! 🔥🗺️